Free Legal Consultation

 However, you have to meet a variety of requirements to obtain Rhode Island workers’ compensation benefits.
 For many workers, the system can be complex and confusing.

-To help you get started in the process, the Rhode Island workplace injury lawyers of Gemma Law Associates, Inc., suggest you follow these steps if you are injured on the job:
+To help you get started in the process, we suggest you follow these steps if you are injured on the job:

 1. Report your workplace injury.
 In Rhode Island, you must report your workplace injury or illness to your employer.
 This starts the process of applying for workers’ compensation benefits.
 Your employer will file a claim with their workers’ compensation insurance carrier.